Querelle Blu-ray Movie

 The handsome sailor Querelle (Brad Davis, Midnight Express) arrives in the port city of Brest looking for a client willing to a buy from him a few kilos of opium.
 Soon after, he ends up in a notorious brothel owned by an aging madam, Lysiane (Jeanne Moreau, Elevator to the Gallows, The Trial), and her husband, Nono (Günther Kaufmann, Veronika Voss), a bisexual giant with plenty of dangerous friends.
 Nono promises to buy the opium from Querelle if he brings it to his place.

-Later on, Querelle arranges with another sailor to have the opium smuggled through customs.
+Several hours later, Querelle arranges with another sailor to have the opium smuggled through customs.
 On the shore, not too far away from the brothel, he kills his partner and then goes to see Nono.
 After he pays him for the delivery, the giant offers Querelle a different kind of deal: They roll the dice.
-If Querelle wins, he can make love to Lysiane .
+If Querelle wins, he can make love to Lysaine.
 If the giant wins, he gets Querelle's ass.
 Excited by the possibilities, Querelle decides to play Nono’s game.
 He loses and has his first homosexual experience.

 Back on the ship, Querelle’s captain, Seblon (played by the great Franco Nero, Keoma), continues to tape his most intimate desires.
 Having fallen madly in love with Querelle, Seblon cannot stand to see him spending time with men and women that do not deserve him.
 However, the more Seblon tapes himself, the more he begins to question his feelings.
 Is it love or lust that is driving him crazy?

-Despite various text inserts from Genet’s novel, it is also virtually impossible to view Querelle as a straight adaptation of it.
-For example, in the film Querelle exists in a male society where women are only occasionally noticed; more often than not they are beautiful but useless objects; they are completely incapable of influencing or redirecting a man’s life.
+Despite various text inserts from Genet’s novel, it is also virtually impossible to view Querelle as a faithful adaptation of it.
+For example, in the film, Querelle exists in a male society where women are only occasionally noticed.
+More often than not, they are beautiful but useless objects.
+They are completely incapable of influencing or redirecting a man’s life, too.
 In Genet’s novel, this subversive disbalance is missing.

-Nevertheless, Querelle is fascinating to behold because it completely ignores conventional characterization rules and bends morality standards with impressive authority, while all along it challenges one to think.
+Nevertheless, Querelle is fascinating to behold because it completely ignores conventional characterization rules and bends morality standards with admirable creativity, while all along it challenges one to think.
 Simply put, it is naughty entertainment for the thinking mind.

 Querelle Blu-ray Movie, Video Quality 3.5 of 5